ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-house, and when he was taken to Jail,
-followed the scent to the door of his
-cell.
 Salzner&#x27;s crime for which he suf­
 fered at the hands of the second mob,
 was a brutal one, according to the